 Houston Homeowners' Brown Recluse Spider Control Guide

 Brown recluse spiders can deliver a dose of venom that can cause serious problems for a person.
-Many spiders are misidentified as brown recluse spiders because people fear the brown recluse.
+Many spiders in Houston are misidentified as brown recluse spiders because people fear the brown recluse.
 True brown recluse spiders vary from brown to gray.
 They have slender, tapered legs and six eyes that are gathered in pairs in a semi-circle on their heads.
 They have a violin-shaped mark on the front part of their body that is quite dark.
 If a spider has more than six eyes or doesn’t have the violin mark, it isn’t a brown recluse spider.

 Medical Issues With Brown Recluse Spider Bites

 Brown recluses generally only bite when injured or are folded inside a piece of clothing or linen and crushed.
 The bite is painless, but 3-8 hours later it may be red, swollen, and tender.
 Most bites resolve on their own, healing in about three weeks.
 Some, however, are very serious.
 A brown recluse bite may form a red, patchy area of skin.
 This falls off and leaves an open wound.
 The wound does not heal well and may take several months to completely heal.
 In addition, some people get a systemic reaction within 72 hours of being bitten.
 This reaction causes rashes, fever, generalized itching, vomiting, diarrhea, shock, or death.
 If you think you have been bitten by a brown recluse, seek medical help immediately.